NC State Extension Publications

 Per bushel outcome on hedged production

-In this case, the outcome depends on how the futures price and strike price compare at harvest time.
-If the futures price > strike price then the put option expires.
+In this case, the outcome depends on how the futures price and strike price compare at harvesttime.
+If the futures price > strike price then the put option expires, amounting to:

-However, if futures price< strike price, then someone can buy a futures contract at the current market price and exercise the put option to sell at the strike price.
+However, if futures price < strike price, then buying a futures contract at the current market price and exercising the put option to sell at the strike price amounts to:

 Important note:

-Options are not available on the mini-sized futures contracts.
-But, unlike futures, buying an option does not require maintaining a margin account.
+Options are not available for mini-size futures contracts.
+However, unlike futures, buying an option does not require maintaining a margin account.

 Contracting with a local buyer

 The only way to manage basis risk is to contract with a local buyer.
 However, local buyers often offer contracts with means of managing national price risk.
 There are endless ways to design these contracts, including incorporating futures markets, and they can quickly become complex.
-Two of the more straightforward and commonly used contract types are discussed below.
+Two of the more straightforward and commonly used contract types are cash forward contracts and basis contracts.

 Hedging with a cash forward contract: Make an agreement with a local buyer for the total price they will pay per bushel upon delivery during harvest.
-Since the total price per bushel is agreed upon, fluctuations in the futures price and basis are no longer relevant for the quantity hedged.
+Since the total price per bushel is agreed upon, fluctuations in future prices and basis are no longer relevant to the quantity hedged.

 Per bushel outcome on hedged production